 The woman in this photo appears to be clutching a book or perhaps a handbag.
 She appears to be dressed in twenties or thirties-period clothing… is she wearing a bonnet?

-In 1936, the retaining wall on the right had a chain link fence installed on the top, but there’s no sign of the fence posts or the fence in this photo, so we know it’s pre-1936.
+In 1936, the retaining wall on the right had a chain link fence installed across the top, but there’s no sign of the fence posts or the fence in this photo, so we know it’s pre-1936.
+UPDATE: Lee Radzak, a representative from the Minnesota Historical Society and Site Manager for the lighthouse dates this photo between the late 20’s and mid-30’s.
+Lee says: “This appears to be a tourist’s snapshot.
+I would put the date at circa 1930.”

 To see photos from my trip to Split Rock in 2012, click here.